 \section{Introduction}

-Consider the fixed-point iteration in a Hilbert space $\hilbert$ where $T:\hilbert\rightarrow\hilbert$.
+Consider the fixed-point iteration in a real Hilbert space $\hilbert$ where $T\colon\hilbert\rightarrow\hilbert$.
 We say $\rho<1$ is a contraction factor of $T$ if for all $x,y\in \hilbert$.
-A contraction factor (obtained through a proof) establishes linear convergence of the fixed-point iteration with respect to $T$.
-This naturally leads to the question: given a set of assumptions, what is the best (or tight) contraction factor that can be proved?

-In this work, we propose a methodology, which we call operator splitting performance estimation problem (OSPEP), for studying contraction factors of forward-backward splitting (FBS), Douglas--Rachford splitting (DRS), or Davis--Yin splitting (DYS).
-This methodology poses the problem of finding the best contraction factor as a semidefinite program (SDP).
+We ask the question: given a set of assumptions, what is the best (tight) contraction factor one can prove?
+In this work, we present the operator splitting performance estimation problem (OSPEP), a methodology for studying contraction factors of forward-backward splitting (FBS), Douglas--Rachford splitting (DRS), and Davis--Yin splitting (DYS).

-We first present the OSPEP problem, defined as the infinite-dimensional non-convex optimization problem of finding the best (smallest) contraction factor given a set of assumptions on the operators.
-We perform an exact reformulation into a finite-dimensional convex SDP.
-Since no relaxation is performed, the optimal value of the SDP is the best contraction factor.
+First, we present the OSPEP problem, the infinite-dimensional non-convex optimization problem of finding the best (smallest) contraction factor given a set of assumptions on the operators.
+Following the technique of Drori and Teboulle \cite{drori2014performance}, we reformulate the problem into a finite-dimensional convex semidefinite program (SDP).
+We then establish tightness (exactness) of this reformulation with interpolation conditions.

-Next, we demonstrate the value of OSPEP through two uses of it.
-First, we use OSPEP as a tool for computer-assisted proofs to prove tight analytical contraction factors for DRS.
-The contraction factors are tight in the sense that they have exact matching lower bounds.
+Next, we demonstrate the value of OSPEP through two uses.
+First, we use OSPEP as a tool for computer-assisted proofs to prove tight analytic contraction factors for DRS.
+The results are tight in that they have exact matching lower bounds.
 The proofs are computer-assisted in that their discoveries were assisted by a computer, but their verifications do not require a computer.
-These results are likely too complicated for a human to find bare-handed.
-Second, we use OSPEP as an algorithmic tool to computationally select the optimal splitting method parameters by solving a series of semidefinite programs.
+Second, we use OSPEP as an algorithmic tool to automatically select the optimal splitting method parameters.

-The main results of Section 4, Theorems~\ref{thm:DRS_coco_strmonotone} and \ref{thm:DRS_Lipschitz_strmonotone}, are proved in the appendix, in Sections~C and D. The fact that these proofs are long and arduous illustrates the point that the OSPEP methodology enables us to prove results too complicated for a human to find bare-handed.
-We provide code that performs symbolic manipulations to help readers verify the algebra of Sections~C and D, although the proofs provided on paper are complete and rigorous.
-We list the provided code in the conclusion.
+The tightness guarantee and flexibility make OSPEP a powerful tool.
+Due to tightness, OSPEP can provide both positive and negative results.
+The flexibility allows users to pick and choose assumptions from a set of standard assumptions.